Javad Zarincheh

-Javad Zarincheh (جواد زرینچه, born July 23, 1966) is a former Iranian football player, coach and a football administrator.
+Javad Zarincheh (جواد زرینچه, born 23 July 1966) is a former Iranian football player, coach and a football administrator.
 He is currently team manager of Esteghlal.
 He played for the Iran national football team and was a participant at the 1998 FIFA World Cup.

-Career
+Playing career

 Zarincheh was considered one of the best right wing backs in the history of Iranian football.
 However, late in his career he was playing as a sweeper.
 There was a rumor that Mohammad Mayelikohan, Iran's head coach back in the time, didn't invite him to the national team, due to his hostility with Esteghlal's players.
 That's why Zarincheh was never invited to the national team, when Mayelikohan was the head coach.
 After Mayelikohan was sacked, Bijan Zolfagharnasab invited him to the national team.
 In the 1998 World Cup, he played as the right wing for the Iranian national team.
 Iran's first goal against the United States was assisted by Zaricheh.

 The 1998 World Cup competition was his last competition with the national team.

-Coaching
+Coaching career

-He was chosen as the assistant manager of Esteghlal for 2014–2015 season.
+Zarincheh was chosen as the assistant manager of Esteghlal for 2014–2015 season.